 Quality: a 0 to 1 measure of the classification.
 0 means total classification failure and 1 means perfect classification success.
 Quality measures the success of the classification process by relying on labels.

-Trustworthiness: a measure of how close points remained after the dimensionality reduction as described in [1].
+Trustworthiness: a measure of how close points remained after the dimensionality reduction as described in [2].
 Trustworthiness measures the success of the clustering process and is agnostic to labels.

+Feature Analysis: a measure of classification success for each label in the dataset.
+0 means that no point of that label has a nearest neighbor of the same label and 1 means that all points of that label have a nearest neighbor of the same label.
+Feature analysis measures the relevance of the success of the classification process for the specific label.

 The Algorithm

 Randomly determine which features will be included in the dataset:

 Generate a uniformly distributed random number between 1 and 2n-1 where n is the number of features in the database.

+Using Genetic Algorithm mutate the current number:

+Either add up to X features (by turning their bits from 0 to 1)

+Or remove up to X features (by turning their bits from 1 to 0)

+Or remove and add.

+Use the number to generate the reduced dataset:

 If the nth bit in the number equals 1 include the nth feature in the dataset.

 Execute the T-SNE algorithm reducing the dataset to 2 dimensions